In shadow of pandemic, Danish queen marks 50 years on throne

 Associated Press

+She also met with the government and attended a reception at Parliament.

+“You are a moral compass,” Henrik Dam Kristensen, speaker of the Danish Parliament said in an address to the monarch at the 179-seat Folketing.
+He noted that Margrethe is the first female monarch of Denmark since her namesake Queen Margrethe I, the ruler of the Scandinavian countries in 1375–1412 during the Kalmar Union.

-Postponed jubilee events include being cheered by thousands from the balcony of the Amalienborg Palace in Copenhagen, a ride through the capital in a horse-drawn carriage, a gala performance at the Royal Theater and a festive banquet.
+While Friday’s part of the celebrations was maintained, jubilee events scheduled for Saturday have been postponed, including Margrethe being cheered by thousands from the balcony of the Amalienborg Palace in Copenhagen, a ride through the capital in a horse-drawn carriage, a gala performance at the Royal Theater and a festive banquet.

 On Jan.
 14, 1972, her father, King Frederik IX, died after a short illness.
 The following day, a red-eyed Margrethe, aged 31, stood on the balcony of the downtown Christiansborg Castle and was formally proclaimed queen before a crowd of thousands.